How You Can Save the Environment by Taking Care of Your Home

 Look at your insulation

 When many homeowners look to save energy, they might not necessarily consider what is underneath the walls.
-Insulation can be a huge factor in whether your heating and cooling is staying inside your home or whether it is escaping.
+Insulation can be a huge factor in whether your heating and cooling are staying inside your home or whether it is escaping.
 Not only can this end up almost doubling your heating and cooling bills, but you are constantly using more energy to compensate for the heat or cool air you are losing.

-If you feel like this might be a problem with your home, it might be worth it to hire a professional to come in and take a look where you might be losing air and whether you need a whole new insulation job or not.
+If you feel like this might be a problem with your home, it might be worth it to hire a professional to come in and take a look at where you might be losing air and whether you need a whole new insulation job or not.
 It often just takes an afternoon to know and it can end up benefitting you in multiple ways.

 Look at your plumbing

-Just like your heating and cooling systems, you’ll want to make sure not wasting money and resources on your plumbing.
+Just like your heating and cooling systems, you’ll want to make sure not to waste money and resources on your plumbing.
 Broken pipes or a leaky faucet might not seem like such a big deal, but the amount of water you lose over time can add up before you know it.
-Not only are you spending money on water you aren’t even using, but you are also causing damages to your home that will take both more energy and cash to fix.
+Not only are you spending money on water you aren’t even using, but you are also causing damage to your home that will take both more energy and cash to fix.
 It’s also easy to make repairs to your plumbing systems—and saving water often requires only putting a timer on your sprinkler and taking a shorter shower.

-Taking care of the environment can often be a simple process, and you might be surprised how easy it is to adjust to.
+Taking care of the environment can often be a simple process, and you might be surprised by how easy it is to adjust to.
 It often helps your home to be more comfortable and in better shape overall, as well.

 You can find Alex at her website, The Wayfaring Voyager.